lah7/gtk3-classic/README.md

 This package is based on official GTK3 package from Arch Linux.
 In my version library is compiled without documentation and example applications.
 Using this package with GNOME desktop is not recommended.
 It's for classic GTK-based environments like MATE or XFCE.

-Client Side Decorations
+Client Side Decorations (only on Xorg)
 ---

 * CSDs are totally disabled by default.
 All windows are decorated only by window manager.
 You can enable CSDs by setting `GTK_CSD=0` environment variable (or `GTK_CSD=1` to force CSDs on each GTK3 window).
 * Client side shadows of windows, menus and tooltips are disabled by default.
 You can enable shadows by setting `GTK_CSD=1` environment variable.
-* Window title and subtitle are removed from headerbar.
+* Minimize, maximize and close buttons, window title and subtitle are removed from headerbar.
 Subtitle is added to native titlebar.
-* Minimize, maximize and close buttons are removed from headerbar.
-Application menu button has changed icon.

 File chooser
 ---

 * Typeahead feature is restored.
 Recursive file search will not be ran automatically when you start typing.
 You can still search recursively by Left Alt + S shortcut.
-See https://bugzilla.gnome.org/show_bug.cgi?id=784029.
+See https://gitlab.gnome.org/GNOME/gtk/issues/839.
 * "Other locations" button is removed from places sidebar.
 All mounted devices and drives are accessible directly.
 * Trash and XDG user directories (like Pictures, Downloads, Documents) are removed from places sidebar.
 You can add it as bookmarks.
 * File system button in places sidebar is labeled as "File System" instead of "Computer".